Dodge Caravan: Engines

-For the first three years of production, two engines were offered in the Caravan – both inline-four engines with 2-barrel carburetors.
+For the first three years of production, two engines were offered in the Caravan – both straight-four engines with 2-barrel carburetors.
 The base 2.2 L was borrowed from the Chrysler K-cars, and produced 96 hp horsepower.
 The higher performance fuel-injected version of the 2.2 L engine later offered in the K-cars was never offered in the Caravan, and the 2-bbl version would remain the base power plant until mid-1987.
 Alongside the 2.2 L, an optional Mitsubishi 2.6 L engine was available, producing 104 hp horsepower.

 In mid-1987, the base 2.2 L I4 was replaced with a fuel-injected 2.5 L I4, which produced 100 hp, while the Mitsubishi G54B I4 was replaced with the new fuel-injected 3.0 L Mitsubishi V6 producing 136 hp in March of that year.

 Shortly thereafter in model year 1989, a more powerful engine became optional, with a turbocharged version of the base 2.5 L producing 150 hp.
 Revisions to the Mitsubishi V6 upped its output to 142 hp that same year, and in 1990 a new 150 hp 3.3 L V6 was added to the option list.
 The V6 engines became popular as sales of the 2.5 L turbo dwindled and it was dropped at the end of the year.
 In these years, the ES model debuted (short-wheelbase only) to highlight the new engines, the turbo 2.5 L in particular.
 The ES was introduced to the long-wheelbase Grand Caravan for 1991 and continued throughout 2003 before it was discontinued and replaced with the SXT.